hemrys/floodcast/README.md

 ##!IMPORTANT
 - When trying the app from console press s after bun s to use expo go, dev build will not work.

+##!IMPORTANT
+-Now set to use mock data by default, to use live data set USE_MOCK_DATA=false in .env file and restart the app fully (not just reload)

 ## 📱 Project Overview